 Selecting the wrong ones may leave you open to risk.
 Poorly rated bonds promise big returns, but the risk of default is higher.
 Bond pricing theorems can be used to effectively choose bonds while reducing some of the risk.

-5 Steps to Use Bond Pricing Theorems to Choose Bonds
+5 Steps To Use Bond Pricing Theorems To Choose Bonds

 Define what you want your bond portfolio to achieve.
 Bonds are typically chosen by investors seeking safety of principal and income.
 An income strategy will be more focused on stability rather than growth.
 As a result, higher rated bonds like those with AAA credit ratings may be well-suited because the risk of default is less likely.